-AFROTC offers a number of scholarship opportunities and ways to earn them.
-Listed below are a few of the opportunities available to AFROTC cadets at Colorado State University.
+Not all of our cadets are on AFROTC scholarship, but there are a number of scholarship opportunities available for those who qualify.
+Listed below are a few of the scholarhships available to AFROTC cadets at Colorado State University.

 High School Scholarships